qmlbook/qmlbook/en/ch15/index.rst

 .. issues:: ch15

 Building software reliably on different platforms can be a complex task.
 You will encounter different environments with different compilers, paths and library variations.
 The purpose of Qt is to shield the application developer from these cross platform issues.
-For this Qt introduced the ``qmake`` build file generator. ``qmake`` operate on a project file with the ending ``.pro``.
+For this Qt introduced the ``qmake`` build file generator. ``qmake`` operates on a project file with the ending ``.pro``.
 This project file contains instructions about the application and the sources to be used.
 Running qmake on this project file will generate for you a ``Makefile`` on unix and mac and even under windows if the mingw compiler toolchain shall be used.
 Otherwise it may create a visual studio project or an xcode project.

 A typical build flow in Qt would be under unix::